 Alcohol can make mental health conditions worse

-If you are susceptible to mental health issues, you might find you use alcohol to temporarily feel better.
-If this is your main coping strategy, you can find yourself gradually drinking more alcohol, more often.
+If you experience mental health issues, you might find you use alcohol to temporarily feel better.
+Drinking alcohol is sometimes used to cope, or as a coping strategy.
+You can find yourself gradually drinking more alcohol, more often.

 If you have a mental health condition and you use alcohol as a coping strategy, talk about it with your healthcare provider.

-If you don’t have a mental health condition but are concerned your drinking is slowly depressing your mood or increasing your stress, you can take charge of your drinking using low-risk drinking strategies.
-Read about low-risk drinking
+If you don’t have a mental health condition but are concerned your drinking is slowly depressing your mood or increasing your stress, you can lower your risk of harm and take charge of your drinking by using these strategies.
+Read more about maximum alcohol recommendations.

 Develop regular habits that reduce the build-up of stress and tension, such as: